ZacharyDinerstein/brooklyn_visitor/README.md

 ## Gems ##
 No special gems outside of what we've been using in class.
-I used httparty to grap json info from the nyc open data api.
+I used httparty to grab json info from the nyc open data api.
 And I used rspec for testing.

 ## How To Use ##